Ghazi Saiyyad Salar Masud: Military career

 One of the most significant military events associated with Masud was his campaign in Bahraich, Uttar Pradesh.
-In 1033 CE, he advanced into the region with a large army, facing opposition from a confederation of Hindu rulers led by Raja Suhaldev (Elliot & Dowson, 1867).
+In 1033 CE, he advanced into the region with a large army, facing opposition from a confederation of Hindu rulers led by Bhar King Maharaja Suhaldev Bhar (Elliot & Dowson, 1867).
 After prolonged skirmishes, the decisive battle took place in 1034 CE, where Masud’s forces were overwhelmed.
 He was ultimately killed in combat.